 This translates into an inefficient mechanism for over-the-air (OTA) software updates and can lower the pace at which OEMs innovate.
 The research found that automotive executives expect the production of new vehicles supporting connected services and OTA updates to triple from 11% to 36% in the next five years, but only 4% of OEMs currently provide any kind of OTA update, suggesting more work is needed if OEMs are to take advantage of the potential growth.

 OEMs will need to strike strategic partnerships with software and technology service providers to deliver value across the automotive software value chain.
-OEMs will also require a robust ecosystem strategy to effectively strike and scale partnerships to pursue standardisation of architecture, as well as the collection, use, ownership, and processing of both vehicle and consumer data.
+OEMs will also require a robust ecosystem strategy to effectively strike and scale partnerships to pursue standardization of architecture, as well as the collection, use, ownership, and processing of both vehicle and consumer data.

 Data ownership and cybersecurity are still a concern

 Data ownership and cybersecurity remain a concern, with less than half of OEMs struggling to collect data and translate it into actionable insights.
 Less than 10% believe they are well prepared to implement cybersecurity measures, while 60% find it difficult to ensure products from suppliers meet safety and cybersecurity regulations.
-Various data domains enabled by software have the potential to add “intelligence” to the automotive value chain, yet nearly half (47%) of the OEMs do not collect or analyse vehicle data.
+Various data domains enabled by software have the potential to add “intelligence” to the automotive value chain, yet nearly half (47%) of the OEMs do not collect or analyze vehicle data.

 Workforce upskilling will be key to realize full potential